JBDdev/blub/README.md

 ## Changelog

+### Demo-v1.1

++ Camera pathing simplified.
+No more camera lurch at high speeds!
++ Added a swing platform to the left room for physics testing (and shenanigans)
+- Removed 'water' from left room

 ### DEMO-v1.0
 First public build released!
 This is meant to be a playable demo for the physics system, along with some basic level geometry to play around with and get a feel for the controls!
 The left and right rooms contain some test assets originally meant for tinkering with Unity's 2D effector components.
 These will like be removed in future updates.